Dharshu225/Covid-Dashboard/README.md

 # Covid-Dashboard
-Dashboard that displays the live count of Covid-19 cases of Districts in Tamil Nadu and provides an e-pass for the user.
+Dashboard that displays the live count of Covid-19 cases of TamilNadu districts and provides an e-pass for the user.

 Technologies used